 6. Relying on spreadsheets

 Using manual methods and Excel spreadsheets to figure out how commissions should be capitalized and amortized isn’t practical on an ongoing basis.
 This needs to become operational and performed on an ongoing basis; leveraging software can automate the process.

 There’s a lot at stake in complying with the new accounting standards; companies that fail to adhere to the new rules run the risk of audits, financial restatements, and penalties.
-For guidance, listen to our on-demand webcast with Effectus Group, “Accounting for Commissions and Other Contract Costs under ASC 606”

-Also, new technology can help you adopt the new revenue recognition rules by categorizing and amortizing commissions expenses and other costs automatically.
+Modern technology can help you adopt the new revenue recognition rules by categorizing and amortizing commissions expenses and other costs automatically.
 Find out more here.